Yotam124/BrickBreaker-Unity/README.md

 * The player should aim the plate so that the ball hits the bricks and breaks them.

-* The player start with 3 lives and every time the ball reach the bottom the player will start again the level the life will go down by 1.
+* The player start with 3 lives and every time the ball reach the bottom the player will start again the level and the life will go down by 1.

 * Game Over - when the lives run out.